Substance Abuse Treatment for Crack Cocaine

 Spotting the Signs of Crack Addiction

 Considering how powerful and addicting crack is, occasional use is grounds for alarm.
 Crack addicts will breach any law to satisfy their need for the drug.
-You or a loved one’s life may depend on your ability to recognize warning signs.
+Your or your loved one’s life may depend on your ability to recognize warning signs.

 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), some signs of addiction are excessive use, tolerance, withdrawal, and neglecting obligations in favor of drug usage.
 The diagnostic criteria for crack cocaine dependence include these symptoms.